Harry Wismer: Broadcaster

 After the 1936 season, Wismer was encouraged by Richards to abandon his studies and come to work for WJR on a full-time basis as the station's sports director.
 Among Wismer's WJR duties was serving as play-by-play announcer for the station's Lions broadcasts.
 In August 1940, he resigned to join the Maxon, Inc., advertising agency as an account executive, with the provision that he would continue to broadcast Lions' games.
 In 1941, he was hired by the NBC Blue Network, the predecessor to ABC.
 During the 1940s Wismer was named Sportscaster of the Year three years running by Sporting News magazine.
 In 1947, he was named one of 10 outstanding young Americans of the year by the U.S. Jaycees, along with congressman John F. Kennedy, historian Arthur Schlesinger, Jr., and physicist Philip Morrison.
 However, a subsequent management change at ABC led to a new regime that was hostile to sports, and Wismer became a free-lancer, selling his service to the highest bidder.
 Wismer became known for an enormous ego and developed a reputation as a "namedropper", preferring to announce the names of celebrities of his acquaintance who were in the audience to the actual game action, and was alleged at times to include them in the crowd of games which he announced when they were in fact elsewhere.

 In the late 1940s, he provided the voice talent to numerous 16 mm college football films.
-Wismer often added the sound commentary long after the games were over, and added a radio style commentary with sound effects such as referee whistles to recreate an authentic sound.
-He was owner of HarFilms, a short-lived New Orleans-based sports film production company.
+Wismer often added the sound commentary long after the games were over, and added a radio-style commentary with sound effects such as referee whistles to recreate an authentic sound.
+He was owner of HarFilms, a short-lived New Orleans–based sports film production company.
 He appeared in the 1948 Hollywood production Triple Threat as a football broadcaster.

 Wismer achieved the height of his fame as the voice of the Washington Redskins.
 His first game for the Redskins was a most inauspicious one in December 1940, their 73–0 loss to the Chicago Bears' great "Monsters of the Midway" team in the 1940 championship game.
-At one point Wismer was a 25% owner of the club as well, with the majority of the stock being retained by founding owner George Preston Marshall.
+At one point Wismer was a 25% owner of the club as well, with the majority of the stock being retained by the founding owner George Preston Marshall.
 However, the relationship between the two had greatly degenerated by the mid-1950s over several issues, not the least of which was Marshall's steadfast refusal to sign any black players.
 The relationship dissolved in claims, counterclaims, and litigation, and Marshall then set out to destroy Wismer's future as a broadcaster, with some success.
 Wismer was also involved for a time in the broadcasting of Notre Dame football.